lukesnc/arch-wsl/README.md

 ## Post-install

 From here Arch is now working but there's a few quirks because we used the Docker image.
+The steps prior to switching to our newly created user will be performed as root.

 ### Init pacman